queueit/KnownUser.V3.ASPNET/Documentation/README.md

 2. You need to decorate the request by adding API key in the request header.
 You can get API key in the Go Queue-it self-service portal.
 3. Remember to add Host header in the request if your framework doesn't do that automatically.
 A missing host header will result in a 400 Bad Request response.

-curl --request GET https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id] --header 'api-key: [Customer API-Key]' --header 'Host: queue-it.net'
+curl --request GET https://[your-customer-id].queue-it.net/status/integrationconfig/secure/[your-customer-id] --header "api-key: [Customer API-Key]" --header "Host: queue-it.net"

 ## Helper functions
 The [QueueITHelpers.cs](https://github.com/queueit/KnownUser.V3.ASPNET/blob/master/Documentation/QueueITHelpers.cs) file includes some helper functions